Empty pale yellow rectangle with rounded corners and a thin purple border.

 salary report

-Where you source depends on the role, the country, and how much time your team has to spend searching.
-The main channels:
+Where you source depends on the role, the country, and your team's bandwidth:

-Structure your interview process and questions around real work.
+Structure interviews around real work.
 A take-home assignment or live problem-solving session tells you more about how someone thinks than any behavioral question.
+A typical process:

 1. Recruiter screen

-• Read their written assignment as a communication sample, not just a skills test
+When evaluating, ask directly how candidates manage timezone differences with distributed teams, and read their written assignment as a communication sample, not just a skills test.

-Once you've chosen a candidate, move quickly.
 LATAM professionals who clear a thorough process receive competing offers.
 Prepare your contract terms in advance so you can send an offer within 24 hours of your decision.
+If you're using an EOR or platform, have the employment paperwork ready to go before you reach the final interview stage.

 A hire doesn't stick without a structured start.
-Assign an internal point of contact for questions, schedule weekly check-ins during the first month, and set goals using a 30-60-90 framework:
+Assign an internal point of contact, schedule weekly check-ins during the first month, and use a 30-60-90 framework:

-Expectation gaps surface early when check-ins are frequent, and they're far easier to address in week two than in month four.
+Expectation gaps surface early when check-ins are frequent.
+They're far easier to address in week two than in month four.

 LATAM talent guide